JosteinSale/Star-Mouse/README.md

 # StarMouse

 StarMouse is a 2D shooter- / exploration game made by Jostein Sæle.
 It's currently work-in-progress.
+See a demo of the game [here](https://youtu.be/7Hb-yztAC7Q?t=1)

 ## Description